 The first half of the campaign saw the goalkeeper spend time at Staffordshire-based club Hednesford Town, before moving on up the pyramid to AFC Telford United to finish off the campaign.

 He would return to North Staffordshire with valuable experience and would quickly use that to good effect in the EFL, joining Accrington Stanley for the 2019/20 season.
 He went on to make 20 appearances in all competitions for the League One side.

 The young ‘keeper was on the move again at the start of the 2020/21 campaign, moving to Doncaster Rovers.
 His time with Rovers ended prematurely, following injuries to Adam Davies and Angus Gunn.

 After three years of loan moves, Bursik was now part of the first team squad and made his debut against Huddersfield Town in a 4-3 win.
 He managed to represent City on 16 occasions that season.

-The Englishman put in some good performances for Michael O’Neill's side before leaving for one of his most successful loans.
+The Englishman put in some good performances for the Potters, before leaving for one of his most successful loans.
 Brought in as an emergency loan deal to cover for Christy Pym, he would help guide Peterborough United to promotion to the Championship.